oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

       * `ADMINISTRATION_PORT_ENABLED` (default: `true`)
       * `ADMINISTRATION_PORT`         (default: `9002`)

 **NOTE**: To set the `DOMAIN_NAME`, you must set both `DOMAIN_NAME` and `DOMAIN_HOME`.
-For security the Administration port 9002 is enabled by default, if you would like to disable it set 'ADMINISTRTATION_PORT_ENABLED' to false.
-If you intend to run these images in production, you must change the Production Mode to `production`.
+For security, the Administration port 9002 is enabled by default.
+If you would like to disable it, then set `ADMINISTRTATION_PORT_ENABLED` to false.
+If you intend to run these images in production, then you must change the Production Mode to `production`.

 	$docker run -d -p 7001:7001 -p 9002:9002  -v `HOST PATH where the domain.properties file is`:/u01/oracle/properties -e ADMINISTRATION_PORT_ENABLED=true -e DOMAIN_HOME=/u01/oracle/user_projects/domains/abc_domain -e DOMAIN_NAME=abc_domain oracle/weblogic:12.2.1.3-developer

-Run the Administration Console:
+Run the WLS Administration Console:

         $ docker inspect --format '{{.NetworkSettings.IPAddress}}' <container-name>

-Go to your browser and enter `https://xxx.xx.x.x:9002/console`.
-Your browser will request for you to accept Security Exception.
-To avoid the Security Exception you must update the WebLogic server SSL configuration with a custom identity certificate.
+In your browser, enter `https://xxx.xx.x.x:9002/console`.
+Your browser will request that you accept the Security Exception.
+To avoid the Security Exception, you must update the WebLogic Server SSL configuration with a custom identity certificate.

 ## Choose your Oracle WebLogic Server distribution